dantelepoole/functionish/README.md

+A Node library of utility functions for functionish programming: the more better programming paradigm.

 ## What is functionish programming?

-Loosely based on functional programming, functionish programming combines a set of general best practices with a subset of functional programming core concepts.
+Loosely based on functional programming, functionish programming combines a set of general best practices with a subset of functional programming core concepts aims for code that is more readable, more reliable and therefore more better.

 Why just a subset?
 Partly because so much of functional programming is incomprehensible to those of us without a PhD in lambda calculus, but mostly just because a subset is all that you need to write responsible, readable, maintainable, high-quality code.

 Well, that and Javascript, of course.

 ## Why Javascript?

-The 'function' in functionish refers to functional programming while '-ish' reflects the rather loose and pragmatic interpretation of functional programming that functionish programming is all about.
+The 'function' in functionish refers to functional programming, while the '-ish' reflects the rather loose and pragmatic interpretation of functional programming that functionish programming is all about.
 But once you choose to go ishy, there really is no better programming language to choose than Javascript.

 Ishiness is to Javascript what the oxygen is to the air we breathe.
 For starters, the language somewhat looks like and certainly sounds like Java, but it's not.
-How *ish*y is that?
-Especially since Javascript's author originally intended it to be Scheme-*ish*.
+How *ish*y is that, especially since Javascript's author originally intended it to be Scheme-*ish*, not Java-*ish*.

 Then there's all that boolishness with Javascript truthy and falsy values.
-And how about Javascript arrays: they look like arrays and act like arrays, but they're not really arrays - that's some unabashed *ish*iness right there, that is.
-Then there's Javascript's standard for testing equality, a remarkably loose standard that really requires no more than a vague resemblance.
-And I haven't even mentioned Javascript classes yet - mostly because in general I prefer not to mention Javascript classes unless I really, really have to.
-If you add higher-order functions and closures to the mix, what you end up with is the ideal language for functionish programming.
+And with Javascript arrays: they look like arrays and act like arrays, but they're really not arrays - that's some unabashed *ish*iness right there, that is.

+And how about Javascript's standard for testing equality, a remarkably loose standard that demands hardly more than just a vague resemblance.
+It doesn't get much more ishy than that.
+And I haven't even mentioned Javascript classes yet
+- mostly because in general I prefer not to mention Javascript classes at all unless I really, really have to.

+Anyway, add higher-order functions and closures to the mix and what you end up with is the ideal language for functionish programming.
 That doesn't mean that you can't do functionish programming with other programming languages.
 You certainly can.
 It's just that Javascript and functionish programming are a perfect fit.
 With Javascript you get ishiness right out of the box.
 No configuration required.

 ## What about TypeScript?

-No, no, no, no, and no. No types, no TypeScript.
+No, no, no, no, and no. No TypeScript.
 If you're a TypeScript devotee, chances are you're actually a closet Java-lover and you just don't know it.
 Not that there's anything wrong with that per sé.
-Many functionish programmers I know have one or two Java-lovers among their friends.
+Many functionish programmers have one or two Java-lovers among their friends.
 Maybe not their best friends, but still.
-Any many of us have our own personal history with Java, even if we don't often like to talk about it, including yours truly.
-So don't think that I don't understand the appeal of TypeScript.
+Any many of us have our own personal history with Java, even if we prefer not to talk about it, including yours truly.
+So don't think that I don't understand the appeal of TypeScript - I do, I really do.

 But here's the thing: there are no bugs in your code that a type-safe compiler can catch at compile time that can't be protected against just as effectively by well-written code based on sound programming principles and combined with a disciplined testing regime.
-None, zero, nada, niente, nichts.
-For all the extra effort that TypeScript requires and the added code complexity that TypeScript brings to the table, the opportunity cost of writing TypeScript code outweighs it's modest benefits many times over.
+None, zero, nada, niente, nichts, no sirree.
+For all the effort that TypeScript requires and all the code complexity that TypeScript brings to the table, the opportunity cost of programming in TypeScript outweighs it's modest benefits many times over.

 Now, there's nothing wrong with types, and certainly types have their place in functional programming as well.
 So feel free to experiment with functionish programming in TypeScript, if that's your thing.
 Just be prepared for a lot of generics littered throughout your code.
-Not really my cup of tea.
+Not really my cup of tea, but there's no accounting for taste.

 ## Is functionish programming difficult?

-Yes and no. Certainly, the level of abstraction inherent to many functional programming concepts such as functors and monads and combinators and what-not is so high that your average functionish programmer with a mere above-average IQ stands little to no chance of really coming to terms with them.
+Yes and no. Certainly, the level of abstraction inherent to many functional programming concepts such as functors and monads and combinators and what-not is so high that your average functionish programmer with a mere above-average IQ stands little chance of really coming to terms with them.

 But the thing with functionish programming is that you don't have to know all those things.
-We just `map()` and we `curry()` and we `compose()` and we `id()` and so on and we do so with pure-*ish* functions and immutable-*ish* state... and we leave it at that.
-No need to get all highfalutin or academic about it.
+We just `map()` and we `curry()` and we `compose()` and we `id()` and so on and we do so with pure-*ish* functions and immutable-*ish* state and...then we leave it at that.
+No need to get all highfalutin and academic about it.
 Is that a P-combinator you're lifting into that monoid there or are you just happy to see me?

-So in that sense, functionish programming is not especially difficult.
-Certainly not like functional programming and the John Nash mental predisposition it seems to favor.
-At the same time, though, functionish programming is about more than just `map()` and `curry()` and so on.
-It's about exploiting higher order functions and closures and what-not to their maximum potential, and that requires insight, real insight, which in turn requires practice.
+So in that sense, functionish programming is not particularly difficult.
+Certainly not like functional programming is, with the John Nash mental predisposition it seems to favor.
+At the same time, though, functionish programming is about more than just using `map()` and `curry()` and so on.
+It's about exploiting higher order functions and closures and what-not to their maximum potential - that requires insight, real insight, which in turn requires effort.

 But not to worry, you don't need to know all those things to start reaping the benefits of functionish programming.
 Functionish programming is more than just functional constructs.
 It also comprises a set of best practices that alone